Money is a tool.

 Half of Americans own no stocks whatsoever.
 That includes pensions, 401(k) and IRA accounts, and college 529 plans.
 In fact, 84% of all U.S. stocks are owned by the wealthiest 10% of Americans, according to a study published by the National Bureau of Economic Research (NBER).

-The truth is that the average American feels uncomfortable with the risk posed by stocks.
+The truth is that the average American feels uncomfortable with the risk posed by stocks, so they leave their cash to slowly degrade in bank accounts.
 Don’t take my word for it; the NBER study showcases an enormous divergence of mean and median wealth in the aftermath of the Great Recession as the middle classes fled stock ownership.
 The subsequent stock market recovery overwhelmingly favored the wealthy because they didn’t panic and sell off all their stocks like so many less-wealthy people did.
 Sadly, that shift away from stock ownership by the middle classes has had a lasting impact, increasing wealth inequality in the United States.

 10. Delay Gratification